Ginner/passphrase/README.md

 ## Disclaimers

 ### Security
-I cannot say much about the security of this script and the quality of the passphrases it provides (which relies heavily on the input).
+I cannot say much about the security of this script and the quality of the passphrases it provides (which relies heavily on the supplied wordlist).
 I am in no way well versed in the techniques and technicalities of security.
 There are no cryptography involved in the generation of the passphrases.
 I have, however, tried to include some security-minded checks.